The best vegan shampoo and conditioner brands

 image of female having her grey hair washed at a hairdresser's basin to illustrate this guide to vegan shampoo and conditioner brands

 Have you found yourself saying ‘no’ to social functions because you are genuinely having to wash your hair?
 Are you simply feeling that your crowning glory is not fit for the scrutiny of others?
+If so, don’t go getting yourself in a lather because we’ve been trying out some fabulous products to put together this list of the best vegan shampoo and conditioner brands.
+Who knows, it might just help you to find the right product for your hair, and enhance your social life into the bargain.

 However, if you are just using hair troubles as a reason not to socialise, you might need to find a better excuse.
 You know, one that’s a cut above the rest…